Mikaela/mikaela.github.io/_drafts/2015-09-09-act-around-trans.md

 that could make them think very differently about me or make me bullied even more or worse.
 Let me tell by myself if I see reason for it.

-And even if this should be obvious I sadly have to point that I don't try to trick you believing that I am a woman, because I am a woman.
+And even if this should be obvious I sadly have to point out that I don't try to trick you believing that I am a woman, because I am a woman.
 Claiming that I was a man would be lying to you.